lbxa/o/docs/PROMPTS.md

 Tech stack: react native, react relay, graphql, nestjs, drizzle, mysql.

-My backend is structued as such:
+My backend is structured as such:

 DomainEntity has a Module which contains a gql resolver and services for handling business logic.